Ben B. Lindsey: Companionate marriage

 Since one of the most common discourses in the popular culture was about women having children, and many clergy believed that sexual intercourse within marriage should only be for purposes of procreation, Lindsey's essay aroused strong emotions; a number of priests and ministers, as well as civic leaders accused him of promoting immorality, promiscuity and free love, charges that he denied.
-At one point, even the Pope spoke out against him.
+Pope Pius XI denounced companionate marriage.
 Bertrand Russell, in his 1929 book Marriage and Morals, wrote approvingly of Lindsey's proposals but observed that they "were received with a howl of horror by all middle-aged persons and most of the newspapers throughout the length and breadth of America."
 In Denver, he was ousted from the bench, after 28 years of service.
 Time expressed the view that his views on companionate marriage had destroyed his reputation.
 Lindsey continued to defend his views on radio and in a series of speaking engagements.